Turkish State Railways: Commuter services

-As of 2011, the Turkish State Railways operate commuter rail in İstanbul and Ankara, with previous commuter service in İzmir from up to 2006, which is now operated by İZBAN.
+As of 2011, the Turkish State Railways operated commuter rail in Istanbul and Ankara, with previous commuter service in İzmir from up to 2006, which is now operated by İZBAN.
 The railways use the E14000 and the E23000 EMUs on their commuter services.
 Previously, the newly retired E8000 EMUs and the E4000 electric locomotives were used as well.
-The first commuter rail service in Turkey was the İstanbul-Halkalı Line on the European side of İstanbul, operating from Sirkeci Terminal to Halkalı in 1955.
+The first commuter rail service in Turkey was the Istanbul-Halkalı Line on the European side of Istanbul, operating from Sirkeci Terminal to Halkalı in 1955.

 Freight operations

 Rail freight transport

 From 1980 onwards, rail freight tonne-kilometers transported by the TCDD rose slightly from ≈5000million tonne-km in 1980 to ≈7000million tonne-km in 1990 and to ≈9000million tonne-km in 2000.
 Approximately 50% of freight moved is minerals or ores, with construction materials increasing to ≈10% in 2000 from less than 5% in 1980, food/agricultural products, chemicals/petroleum, and metal sectors each account for between 5 and 10%.
 International freight accounted for approximately 5% of totals in 2000.

-As of 2012, 25.7 million ton is transported by rail in Turkey.
-Two steel companies, Erdemir and Kardemir, top 2 customers of TCDD, had transported 4.5 million ton in 2012, mainly iron ore and coal.
+As of 2012, 25.7 million tons are transported by rail in Turkey.
+Two steel companies, Erdemir and Kardemir, top 2 customers of TCDD, had transported 4.5 million tons in 2012, mainly iron ore and coal.
 2.1 million tons of rail freight belong to international traffic.
 Most of international traffic is between Turkey and Europe, done via Kapikule.
 Several container trains are running in this route as well as conventional wagons.

-As of 2014, 26.6 million ton is transported on rail in Turkey.
+As of 2014, 26.6 million tons are transported on rail in Turkey.
 7.1 million of it is done by private wagons.
 International transport went down to 1.7 million.

 Containers are widely used both in international and domestic transportation.
-7.6 million ton is carried in containers.
-TCDD is supporting transportation by containers.
-Thus almost all of the private railway companies invested in container wagons, and carrying 20% of all rail freight by their own wagons.
+7.6 million tons are carried in containers.
+TCDD supports transportation by containers.
+Thus, almost all of the private railway companies invested in container wagons, and carrying 20% of all rail freight by their own wagons.

-TCDD has plans to strengthen freight traffic by adding 4000 km conventional lines until 2023.
+TCDD has plans to strengthen freight traffic by adding 4000 km of conventional lines until 2023.
 That includes new international rail connections to Georgia, Iraq and Iran.
 TCDD is also constructing 18 logistic centers to enable transportation of more loads by rail.

 TCDD is planning to increase its transit traffic (11000 to in 2011) by constructing "iron silk road" to connect Europe to Asia.
 Marmaray is the most important part of this project which was completed in 2015 and now in service.
 Another project is Kars–Tbilisi–Baku railway which is planned to be completed in 2016 and start functioning in 2017.
-Also, plans for another supplying project to Kars-Tbilisi-Baku railway, the Kars-Igdir-Nakhcivan high speed railway has been completed.
+Also, plans for another supplying project to Kars-Tbilisi-Baku railway, the Kars-Igdir-Nakhcivan high-speed railway has been completed.
 TCDD wants to have share from the freight traffic between Europe and China through this line.